BenjaminIsaac0111/daedalus/README.md

 After running the simulation in [section: Run Daedalus via command line](#run-daedalus-via-command-line), the results are stored in a directory specified by `--output_dir`, e.g., `output` in the command above.
-In our example, it contains the following files:
+In our example, it contains the following dirs/files:

 ```bash
 output